taranvohra/Siteglide-docs/developer-tools/liquid/accessing-data-from-the-global-context-variable.md

 This lists the cookies currently used by the Site.

-Siteglide only uses the session cookie directly which you can learn more about here: <https://help.siteglide.com/en/article/the-cookies-we-use-on-a-site-you-build-with-siteglide-yjurtu/>
+Siteglide only uses the session cookie directly which you can learn more about [here](/miscellaneous/system-features/cookies-on-siteglide-sites.md)

 Any payment gateways you are using as part of Siteglide eCommerce e.g. Stripe may also have a cookie listed here.